 - Guest Fighter: From the Dead or Alive series.

 - Lightning Bruiser

-- Purple Is Powerful: Not only is her hair purple, but the effects of her attacks (including some what are clearly Ki Attack) are colored purple.
+- Purple Is Powerful: Not only is her hair purple, but the effects of her attacks (including some what are clearly Ki Manipulation) are colored purple.

 A second-year student at Nanyo and the main heroine of the Ikki Tousen universe who appears in Estival Versus as a special playable guest character.